mAAdhaTTah/wordpress-github-sync/README.md

 ### Configuring the plugin

 1. [Create a personal oauth token](https://github.com/settings/tokens/new) with the `public_repo` scope.
 If you'd prefer not to use your account, you can create another GitHub account for this.
-2. Configure your GitHub host, repository, secret,  and OAuth Token on the WordPress <--> GitHub sync settings page within WordPress's administrative interface
+2. Configure your GitHub host, repository, secret (defined in the next step),  and OAuth Token on the WordPress <--> GitHub sync settings page within WordPress's administrative interface
 3. Create a WebHook within your repository with the provided callback URL and callback secret, using `application/json` as the content type.

 ## Contributing